Mission & History

 When the only indoor tennis facility in our area was up for sale, GETA board members and two key volunteers donated hundreds of hours attempting to continue the availability of indoor tennis.
 While GETA was not successful in purchasing the facility, this quest resulted in a partnership with Elmira College where GETA would manage its indoor courts.
 This initially allowed for use of the College’s 4 indoor courts but with some serious limitations: no tennis Monday – Friday after 3:00pm and no weekend tennis after February.
 In addition, the lighting at the College’s courts was poor.
 Some players chose to drive to Ithaca to play on weeknights; others stopped playing.

 Prior to the start of its second year of partnership, with the contribution of GETA’s first year payments and a sizable financial donation from a local player, the College added new LED lighting for a huge improvement!
+In 2019, the expected continuation of a revenue stream to the College allowed it to invest in improvements to the tennis courts, including a repainting of the surface and walls and new screens.
 In the summer of 2019, the College chose to end its collegiate tennis teams, opening up the hours and dates available to the community!
-Play was extended Monday-Friday to 9:00pm and the indoor season including weekends extended through May.
-With the opening up of evening hours, in 2019 the Friday Night Doubles Mixers resumed.
-The revenue stream to the College allowed it to invest in improvements to the tennis courts, including a repainting of the surface and walls and new screens.
+Play was extended Monday-Friday to 9:00pm and the indoor season extended its weekend play through May.
+With the opening up of evening hours, in 2019 through the help of several volunteers, GETA added Friday Night and Saturday Evening Doubles Mixers open to the general public.
+GETA’s innovation of adding online booking allowed players with seasonal commitments to book additional playing time up to a week in advance.

 Many volunteers have helped over time to promote tennis and GETA’s mission.
 There was, and is still, a passion for the sport that unites us and drives us to grow tennis, support it, and benefit from all it gives back!